 “Even as the money was dropping, I felt like Jonah—I wanted to run and hide.
 But it got to the point that as hard as it was to walk down this unknown path, not taking it became scarier.
 I became petrified at the thought of sitting down with the Lord and explaining why I didn’t do what He had asked of me.”

-Ballard’s team consists of people of all faiths, but many are LDS, including childhood friend and former Navy Seal Dutch Turley, who serves as vice president of Rescue Operations.
-Former US diplomat and intelligence officer Matt Osborne, who serves as vice president of Foreign Missions and Intelligence in the organization, is also LDS.
-In fact, Osborne joined the Church two years ago because of his friendship with Ballard in graduate school.
+Ballard’s team consists of people of all faiths, but many are Latter-day Saints, including former U.S. diplomat and intelligence officer Matt Osborne, who serves as special projects coordinator.
+In fact, Osborne joined the Church a few years ago because of his friendship with Ballard in graduate school.

 “Tim bore his testimony to me and planted the seed,” he says.
 “I investigated off and on for over a decade before I put Moroni’s promise to the test and got a response that was overwhelming.”